jpverkamp/blog/content/programming/programming-praxis/2013-01-16-translate-csv-to-html.md

 ...
 ```

 For the moment, ignore the *try-read* function.
 That will do the work of trying to parse a string as a Scheme object and falling back to a string if it fails.
-Other than that, one additional thing to note is that all three of the lists mentioned above are being built backwards (that's just the nature of {{< wikipedia "tail recursion" >}}; ask me why in the comments if you're curious).
+Other than that, one additional thing to note is that all three of the lists mentioned above are being built backwards (that's just the nature of [[wiki:tail recursion]](); ask me why in the comments if you're curious).

 That means when we're done with each block/line, we have to *reverse* it.
 You incur an *O(n)* cost, but compared to some of the other stuff we're doing, that'll be negligible.
 If you're really interested in performance, you'd probably want to read a line at a time into memory and split it using *substring*.